tnwae/bearded-axe/README.md

 ## Prerequisites (Windows)

-Likely prereqs for Windows:
+Likely prereqs for Windows (these are the files I have downloaded to my Windows box):

-- Mesa sources
+- Mesa3D 9.1.2
-- Freeglut sources
+- Freeglut 2.8.1
-- MinGW
+- TDM-GCC 4.7.1-2 (or TDM-GCC64 4.7.1-3)
-- Boost sources
+- Boost 1.53

 One of the things I hope to do is build on Windows.
 This will most likely require MinGW and building Mesa and Freeglut from source, so